 Hey Divi Nation!
-Thanks for joining us for the next installment of our weekly Divi Design Initiative where each week, we give away brand new freebies.
+Thanks for joining us for the next installment of our weekly Divi Design Initiative where each week, we give away brand new freebies for Divi.
 Today, we’re sharing a global presets style guide for Divi’s Fitness Gym Layout Pack.
 Divi’s global presets help you speed up your web design process in no time, and to help you speed it up even faster, we’ll be regularly providing global presets, that are unique to the layout pack, in one single layout.
 You can choose if you want to upload all global presets at once or select specific ones.

 Check Out The Global Presets

 Download The Global Presets Style Guide For The Fitness Gym Layout Pack

 To lay your hands on the free global presets style guide, you will first need to download it using the button below.
 To gain access to the download you will need to subscribe to our newsletter by using the form below.
 As a new subscriber, you will receive even more Divi goodness and a free Divi Layout pack every Monday!
 If you’re already on the list, simply enter your email address below and click download.
 You will not be “resubscribed” or receive extra emails.

 The beauty of Divi is that it gives you full control over the design of your website using a wide range of design settings that you can use to customize the appearance of any element or module.

 The new Divi Presets system allows you to design a custom appearance for a Divi element (like a button module) and save it as a preset.
 All of the design changes you make are saved in the preset.
 When you add a new module to your page, you can browse your saved presets and quickly apply them.